 These titles may be subject to change

-However, by providing e-learning, candidates can get the required training whenever they need it.
-For this reason a portfolio of e-modules is being developed for each of the above topics.
+By providing e-learning, PhD candidates can get the required training whenever they need it.
+For this reason a portfolio of e-modules has been developed for each of the above topics.

 Modules will become available per topic on a rolling basis.
 'How to conduct a literature review' was the logical first topic to be tackled, as it is a requirement in most academic disciplines at the start of a PhD project.